 i-Space: VR Contest 2020/21

-Consisting of the Digital Makerspace, Digital Visualisation Room, One Button Studio, Digital Studio and Digital Creativity Workstations
+Consisting of the Digital Makerspace, Digital Visualisation Room, Studios and Digital Creativity Workstations

 The winner’s entry will be screened at the International Children VR Film Fest*.
 Details to be announced.